 - Community Kitchen – The Mead Community kitchen is located off the lobby between W and X towers.
 The Mead kitchen is available for residents to do personal cooking projects and for the staff to prepare for events.
 The kitchen has a refrigerator, oven, stovetop, sink, and a small dining area.
-Some cooking supplies for the kitchen are available for checkout from the Mead Service Desk in the lobby.
+Some cooking supplies for the kitchen are available for checkout from the West Hall Service Desk.

 - CAPAS (Center for Asian Pacific American Students) – CAPAS seeks to enrich and develop social, intellectual and personal growth in our students by providing Asian American resources as well as a welcoming, supportive environment.
 The Center serves as an advocate for the Asian and Pacific Islander community and promotes an educational dialogue that embraces the unique experiences of ethnic communities, the cultural fabric of our institution.

 - Office of Communications – The Office of Communications promotes Pitzer College as an exceptional institution of higher learning.
 It does so through its publications, website, news releases, media outreach, videos and more.

 - Writing Center – The goal of the Writing Center is to provide a place where students can go when they need help with a variety of college writing tasks.
 The center staff is available to help students understand the entire process of ideas to the final draft.
 Drop-in hours are posted at the beginning of each semester.
 Writing tutors, both faculty and student staff, are also available by appointment.